This quick and easy Bombay potato curry soup is incredibly creamy, savoury, tangy and packed with all vegan plant-based curry spices and flavours.

 Saute veggies:

-- 2 tablespoon coconut oil or olive/vegetable oil/vegan margarine (or replace with ½ cup of veggie stock and add more as required)
+- 2 tablespoon coconut oil [or olive, vegetable oil, vegan margarine, or vegan butter, or replace with ½ cup of veggie stock and add more as required]

 Bombay potato soup:

-- 1 teaspoon nigella seeds (also known as black cumin seeds/onion seeds)
+- 1 teaspoon nigella seeds [also known as black cumin seeds]

 - 1 teaspoon turmeric powder

-- ¾ teaspoon chilli powder use a mild version for less spice if required (plus a pinch or two of chilli flakes (optional)
+- ¾ teaspoon chilli powder [use a mild version for less spice if required. plus a pinch or two of chilli flakes although the flakes are optional!]

-- 60 grams creamed coconut or reduce the veggie stock by 1-2 cups and replace with the same amount of coconut milk or cashew cream (blended cashew nuts)
+- 60 grams creamed coconut [or reduce the veggie stock by 1-2 cups 240-480 millilitres and replace with the same amount of canned coconut milk or cashew cream -blended cashew nuts and water]

-- 4 tablespoons fresh coriander cilantro, more if preferred
+- 4 tablespoons fresh coriander [cilantro, use more if preferred]

-- 4 tablespoons chopped cashews or sunflower/pumpkin seeds/flaked almonds/crushed peanuts
+- 4 tablespoons chopped cashews [toasted or plain, or replace with sunflower/pumpkin seeds/flaked almonds/crushed peanuts]

 Instructions

-- Add the onions and cook for 5 minutes, stir frequently.
+- Add the onions and cook for 5 minutes, stir frequently.1 medium onion

-- Stir through the nigella seeds and cook for 1 minute.
+- Stir through the nigella seeds and cook for 1 minute.1 teaspoon nigella seeds

 - Tip in the potatoes, garlic, curry powder, chilli powder and turmeric.
 Season with a few pinches of salt and black pepper.
-Also sprinkle in a few pinches of chilli flakes if liked.
+Also sprinkle in a few pinches of chilli flakes if liked.800 grams potatoes, 4 cloves garlic, 1 teaspoon turmeric powder, 2 teaspoon curry powder, ¾ teaspoon chilli powder

 - Mix everything well and cook for 8 minutes.
 Stir frequently.

-- Pour in the chopped tomatoes, vegetable stock and drop in the creamed coconut.
-The creamed coconut will dissolve as the soup cooks.
+- Next, pour in the chopped tomatoes, vegetable stock, and pop in the creamed coconut.
+The creamed coconut will dissolve as the soup cooks.1 can chopped tomatoes, 1 litre vegetable stock, 60 grams creamed coconut

-- Bring to the boil, lower the heat to low-medium, and simmer for 25-35 minutes until the potatoes are soft and the soup thick.
+- Bring to the boil, lower the heat to low-medium, and simmer for 25-35 minutes until the potatoes are soft and the soup is thick.
+If the potatoes are taking their time to soften pop a lid over the pan, to concentrate the heat, and cook for a few more minutes.

-- Stir through the garam masala and squeeze a little fresh lemon juice over the finished soup if liked.
+- Stir through the garam masala and squeeze a little fresh lemon juice over the finished soup if liked.1 teaspoon garam masala powder, ½ tablespoon lemon juice

-- Serve with fresh coriander/cilantro and a few toasted or plain cashew nuts.
+- Serve with fresh coriander and a sprinkle of toasted or plain cashew nuts.4 tablespoons fresh coriander, 4 tablespoons chopped cashews

 Optional, toast the cashew nuts: